Borek78/how-to-create-pandita/_includes/audiobook/5-sa-condition-how-to-make-an-audiobook.md

 However, a best-seller licensed under the CC BY-SA license can be printed for sale also by all the competitors.
 This might be very discouraging for many publishing companies. <br><br>

 And what about audiobooks?
 Is it possible to make money on audiobooks that are published under the CC BY-SA license?
 Probably not.
 The first buyer can share the book with anyone he wants.
-He can upload it on YouTube.
+He can upload it to YouTube.
 He can even start selling the audiobook.<br><br>

 <div class="underline">CC BY-SA and YouTube</div>
 Could YouTube add this statement into the Terms of Services in the future?<br><br>